Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Arrange couches to face a big screen that runs a movie during dinner.
 Serve dinner on comfy trays, as if guests were at home.

-A lovely time for this idea is during a cold winter, where your restaurant can have a fire going and provide light blankets for each guest.
+A great time for this idea is during a cold winter, where your restaurant can have a fire going and provide light blankets for each guest.

-This one’s not really restaurant entertainment, but banishing the phones of guests will provide an opportunity for them to be present in the moment.
+This one’s not restaurant entertainment, but banishing the phones of guests will provide an opportunity for them to dine and be present in the moment.

-On the side, when guests don’t feel obligated to keep checking their phones, they tend to enjoy themselves more.
 Research shows that people are not as bored when they do not have their phones with them at dinner.
-As a restaurant, your goal must always be to create a space of enjoyment for guests, so guests holding on to their phones during dinner is your problem.
+As a restaurant, your goal must always be to create a space of enjoyment for diners, so guests holding on to their phones during dinner is your problem.

 Image Credit: GoodtoKnow